 So, in March 2018, all 8 of us, known as the Mongolian delegation, ventured into the freezing temperatures of Mongolia for two weeks to conduct our needs analysis.
-We were delighted to be warmed by the wonderful hospitality, generosity of spirit and willingness to learn of the Mongolian organisations that we met.
-The two major organisations that requested assistance along with the men from Erdenet city, were the Judicial Council of Mongolia and the National Family, Youth and Child Development Authority.
+We were delighted to be warmed by the wonderful hospitality, generosity of spirit, and willingness to learn of the Mongolian organizations that we met.
+The two major organizations that requested assistance along with the men from Erdenet city, were the Judicial Council of Mongolia and the National Family, Youth, and Child Development Authority.

-The Judicial Council of Mongolia is the official Government organisation through which the training and accreditation of mediators in Mongolia, occurs.
-The director of mediation for the Judicial Council, Ichinkorglou Ragchaa, who calls herself, Icho, was the first to recognise and set in motion the need for further training of the Judicial Council mediators especially in relation to Family Law matters.
-The National Family, Youth and Child Development Authority, on the other hand, is also a Government Department of psychologists, social workers and administrators working with Mongolian families on a grassroots level, who also recognised the need to train their members in mediation and conflict resolution skills.
+The Judicial Council of Mongolia is the official Government organization through which the training and accreditation of mediators in Mongolia, occurs.
+The director of mediation for the Judicial Council, Ichinkorglou Ragchaa, who calls herself, Icho, was the first to recognize and set in motion the need for further training of the Judicial Council mediators especially in relation to Family Law matters.
+The National Family, Youth, and Child Development Authority, on the other hand, is also a Government Department of psychologists, social workers, and administrators working with Mongolian families on a grassroots level, who also recognized the need to train their members in mediation and conflict resolution skills.

-Both organisations, therefore, the Judicial Council and the National Family, Youth and Child Development Authority recognised that the problem of dealing with the types of issues expressed by the Erdenet men needed a different approach; but both organisations were equally constrained by their own statements of duties which made co-operation between the two somewhat strained at times, as is the case in any country where organisations work in silos alone.
+Both organizations, therefore, the Judicial Council and the National Family, Youth and Child Development Authority recognized that the problem of dealing with the types of issues expressed by the Erdenet men needed a different approach; but both organizations were equally constrained by their own statements of duties which made co-operation between the two somewhat strained at times, as is the case in any country where organizations work in silos alone.

 A major part of developing our training program, therefore, came from the request by the Judicial Council’s Director of Mediation, Icho, to come to Australia in August 2018, with two of her regional mediators, one close to the border of China, Mungo, and the other, close to Erdenet city, Elbeck.